amekusa/cs-parser/README.md

 ## Let's parse!
-Having done with defining rules, we explain how to actually parse data and use the results in this section.
+Once you've done with defining all the necessary rules, it's time to actually parse data and use the results for your purpose.

 If you have a data as a string or a `Buffer` object, pass it to `parse()` method.